-Spend a little bit of time on Saturday or Sunday morning planning your meals for the week ahead.
+Spend a little bit of time once or twice a week planning your meals for the days ahead.
 Then write a list and go shopping to buy what you need.

 Meal prep is one of those “you’ll be glad you did it afterwards” kind of exercises.
 There’s a much better chance you’ll have a healthy dinner when you’ve removed the excuses and made it easy.

 Whenever you cook a meal, double the recipe so there’ll be leftovers you can re-heat for lunches or quick dinners on those extra busy days.

 Of course there will be times when you just don’t feel like cooking, but you still want to eat a healthy meal.
 Use your local delivery/pick up service that I mentioned above, instead of traditional take-aways.

 If you’re a breakfast eater, it’s the best place to start making healthy changes.

 My 2-week brekkie challenge runs several times each year.
 It’s designed to help you establish a healthy breakfast habit, along with lots of inspiration and healthy recipes to get you back on track if you’ve lost your way.

 Visit the BREKKIE CHALLENGE PAGE to find out when the next one starts.